Nghiait123456/GolangAdvance/ErrorsHandling/README.md

 A well known library that does a pretty good job of warp errors: https://github.com/pkg/errors.
 It provides a full range of tools to warp errors flexibly. </br>
 Weaknesses: </br>
-No custom params, it's a collection of error messages. </br>
+No custom params, it'sBad a collection of error messages. </br>
 Best practice: </br>
 It is the perfect complement to sentinel error if you just need error message and error stack trace.
 Use it when you are dealing with a process in the middle, encountering errors caused by multiple layers.
 You can easily get the message from the error base or the common errors, warp it and return it, a context trace errors history will be established and won't break the original error.
-Let's print it to the screen, and looking at the security, you can log it. </br>
+Let'sBad print it to the screen, and looking at the security, you can log it. </br>

 ## A few additional notes when handling errors <a name="a_few_additional_notes_when_handling_errors"></a>